Eurocell Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Eurocell plc, a company listed on the London Stock Exchange, has executed a share buyback program, purchasing 5,451 of its ordinary shares at a price of 123 pence per share.
-This transaction leaves the company with an issued share capital of 100,292,786 shares and no shares held in treasury, impacting the total number of voting rights available to shareholders.
+Eurocell plc has executed a share buyback program, purchasing 10,837 of its ordinary shares at a price of 152.50 pence each on the London Stock Exchange.
+This transaction reduces the company’s share capital to 101,083,252 shares, impacting the total number of voting rights and potentially influencing shareholder interest calculations under the Financial Conduct Authority’s rules.

-The most recent analyst rating on (GB:ECEL) stock is a Hold with a £138.00 price target.
-To see the full list of analyst forecasts on Eurocell stock, see the GB:ECEL Stock Forecast page.

 Spark’s Take on GB:ECEL Stock